'Doom loop' tying European banks and governments reinforced

 With no pan-EU stress test of banks since 2011 and the results of the next not due until October 2014, the EBA wants analysts to mine the data and run their own checks in the meantime to improve investor confidence and the standing of the region’s banks.

-It said its figures confirmed that banks were becoming better capitalized, if more domestically focused.
+It said its figures confirmed that banks were becoming better capitalised, if more domestically focused.

-Capital held in the core buffers of the banks analyzed rose by 80 billion euros between December 2011, when the data was last updated, and June this year.
+Capital held in the core buffers of the banks analysed rose by 80 billion euros between December 2011, when the data was last updated, and June this year.

-Combined with a cut of 817 billion euros ($1.1 trillion) in risk-weighted assets - in particular securitized debt and derivatives - it led to an average core capital buffer of 11.7 percent, up from 10 percent at the end of 2011.
+Combined with a cut of 817 billion euros in risk-weighted assets - in particular securitised debt and derivatives - it led to an average core capital buffer of 11.7 percent, up from 10 percent at the end of 2011.

 EU regulators say that, while their definition of core capital is not fully compliant with the global accord known as Basel III, capital levels at European banks are on a par with, or better than, their U.S. peers.